The Health Benefits of Chocolate

 enhancer (it raises serotonin levels and releases endorphins)

-to curer of PMS — the latter is because chocolate
+to curer of PMS.
+The latter is the result of chocolate

 levels that drop before a woman has her period.
 But

 only recently has it been touted as a prevention for